The History of Bauhaus: A Legacy of Design and Innovation

 Photo Credit: Unknown

-The New Bauhaus, Laszlo Moholy-Nagy / Mies van der Rohe
+The New Bauhaus: László Moholy-Nagy and Mies van der Rohe

 Marshall Field's former mansion